Pusan Perimeter offensive: Planning

-The situation at the Pusan Perimeter did not afford Eighth Army commander General Walton Walker an opportunity to concentrate a large force for the breakout effort in the center.
-The KPA held the initiative and their attacks pinned down all divisions under Eighth Army command except one, the US 24th Infantry Division, which Walker was able to move piecemeal from the east to the center only on the eve of the projected attack.
-The problem was to change suddenly from a precarious defense to the offensive without reinforcement or opportunity to create a striking force.
+Eighth Army could not concentrate a large force for a breakout because most of its strength was fixed along the Perimeter by the KPA, which held the initiative.
+The only free unit was the US 24th Infantry Division, which moved piecemeal from the east to the center shortly before the attack.
+Once started, Eighth Army's situation would change from a precarious defense to an offensive without reinforcement or opportunity to create a striking force.
 In theater perspective, Eighth Army would make a holding attack while X Corps made the envelopment.
 A prompt link-up with X Corps along the Taejon-Suwon axis was a prerequisite for cutting off a large force of North Koreans in the southwestern part of the peninsula.
-Eighth Army anticipated that the news of the Inchon landing would have a demoralizing effect on the North Koreans in front of it and an opposite effect on the spirit of its own troops.
-For this reason, General Walker had requested that the Eighth Army attack not begin until the day after the Inchon landing.
-While the news of the successful landing spread to Eighth Army troops at once on the 15th, apparently it was not allowed to reach the KPA forces in front of Eighth Army until several days later.
+Eighth Army anticipated that the Inchon landing would demoralize the North Koreans opposite to it and raise its own morale; the one day delay to the army's attack was intended to exploit this.
+News of the successful landing reached Eighth Army immediately on the 15th, but took several days to reach KPA forces along the Perimeter.

-The corridors of advance in the event of a breakout from the Perimeter necessarily would be the same that the KPA had used in its drive south.
-KPA forces blocked every road leading out of the Perimeter.
-The axis of the main effort required the use of the highway from the Naktong opposite Waegwan to Kumch'on and across the Sobaek Mountains to Taejon.
-A second corridor, the valley of the Naktong northward to the Sangju area, could be used if events warranted it.
+The prospective corridors of advance for Eighth Army's breakout were the same as those used by the KPA's drive south.
+The KPA blocked every road leading out of the Perimeter.
+The axis of the main effort had to use the highway from the Naktong opposite Waegwan to Kumch'on and across the Sobaek Mountains to Taejon.
+The valley of the Naktong northward to the Sangju area was also usable.
 The Taegu-Tabu-dong (36.047°N 128.518°E)-Sangju road traversed this corridor, with crossings of the Naktong River possible at Sonsan and Naktong-ni (36.365°N 128.298°E).
 From Sangju the line of advance could turn west toward the Kum River above Taejon or bypass Taejon for a more direct route to the Suwon-Seoul area.
 Eastward in the mountainous central sector, the ROK would find the best route of advance by way of Andong and Wonju.
-On the east coast they had no alternative to a drive straight up the coastal road toward Yongdok and Wonsan.
+On the east coast the only option was the coastal road toward Yongdok and Wonsan.